A 13-month-old LlamaIndex bug re-embeds unchanged content

 Testing one cloud backend end to end

 I picked S3 because that was the one I had an account on.
-The specific numbers in this section are from S3; the behaviour I describe does not generalise uniformly across every fsspec backend (see the GCS exception traced in the next section).
+The specific numbers in this section are from S3.
+The behavior I describe does not generalize uniformly across every fsspec backend (see the GCS exception traced in the next section).

 I expected the bug to be worse on cloud than on local filesystem.
 Cloud object timestamps have second or sub-second precision.
 If that field ended up in the hash, every re-upload, even sub-second apart, even of byte-identical content, would flip the hash.
 That would be a much broader trigger surface than “cross-day modifications on local files.”